dan-sprague/dan-sprague.github.io/_posts/2025-11-11-bayesian-lognormal.markdown

   <figcaption style="text-align: center; font-style: plain; font-size: 0.9em;">Figure 3: Comparison of prior distributions for location and scale parameters across groups.</figcaption>
 </div>

-The unique parameterization of the Gamma distribution represents the ideal behavior for the scale prior.
-The posterior for each group is the estimated using the data.

 <hr>

 ### Probabilistic Model